Quilt Project for Victim Services

 Quilt, with lots of layout potential.
 The friendship star and nine-patch blocks

 will be combined creating the Friendship Stars & Chains Quilts.
-Samples were

-Click here for an update and Instructions.
+Click for an update or the instructions.